Kattana Market Capitalization Achieves $1.51 Million (KTN)

-Kattana (KTN) traded down 4.3% against the US dollar during the 1-day period ending at 14:00 PM ET on September 12th.
-One Kattana coin can now be purchased for approximately $0.52 or 0.00002311 BTC on major cryptocurrency exchanges.
-During the last week, Kattana has traded 5% higher against the US dollar.
-Kattana has a total market cap of $1.51 million and approximately $41,064.00 worth of Kattana was traded on exchanges in the last day.
+Kattana (KTN) traded 0.2% lower against the U.S. dollar during the twenty-four hour period ending at 10:00 AM Eastern on September 15th.
+Kattana has a total market capitalization of $1.51 million and $48,500.00 worth of Kattana was traded on exchanges in the last 24 hours.
+Over the last week, Kattana has traded 6.4% higher against the U.S. dollar.
+One Kattana coin can now be bought for approximately $0.52 or 0.00002559 BTC on cryptocurrency exchanges.

 - The Web3 Project (WEB3) traded 213.7% higher against the dollar and now trades at $517.71 or 0.02213862 BTC.